Month 11, Week 3

 Your Baby's Development This Week

-If leaving your baby causes her to erupt into a fit of tears and desperate clinging, it's official: her separation anxiety has kicked into high gear.
+If leaving your baby causes them to erupt into a fit of tears and desperate clinging, it's official: their separation anxiety has kicked into high gear.

 That's to be expected at this stage.
 Separation anxiety tends to peak between 10 and 18 months.

 With very little sense of time, your baby doesn't know that you're coming back.
-That will start to change as she gets closer to the age of two.
+That will start to change as they get closer to the age of two.

 Here's what you can expect at this stage: